scholarslab/makerwiki/projects.md

 ### Fill in the details!
 Tell a story with your project.
 What was your inspiration?
 Did it turn out the way you expected?
 What mistakes did you learn along the way?
+### Seriously, lots of detail!
+Give as much info as you can (and are willing) to give on the project.
+A truly interesting project will allow the reader to understand your sense of accomplishment.
+Put in progress pictures, show the code you wrote, show all the failed versions.
+This kind of experimentation and documentation is amazingly helpful to others who might have a similar idea to yours.